-As our plane touched down in Atlanta on the second leg of a three-flight trip from Prague to Pittsburgh and began its slow taxi to the gate, I was feeling good.
+As our plane touched down in Atlanta on the second leg of a three-flight trip from Prague to Pittsburgh and began its slow taxi to the gate, I was feeling pretty good.
 The ride over the Atlantic from Amsterdam had been smooth.
-Fate had been on my side for the first, early-morning flight out of Prague.
-I’d managed to escape before snow started to fall there and inevitably snarl flights getting out of Václav Havel Airport.
+Fate was on my side for the first, early-morning flight out of Prague.
+I’d managed to escape before snow started to fall there and snarl flights getting out of Václav Havel Airport.
 Traffic through Amsterdam’s Schiphol, usually a bottleneck, had been light.
 I cleared the EU’s passport control in 15 minutes.

 In the end, though, none of this would matter.
 Our plane wouldn’t budge from the tarmac for the next six hours.
 We didn’t know it then, but the entire Atlanta Airport had lost electrical power just minutes before we landed.
-The world’s biggest passenger airport by number of travelers -- an airport that handles nearly 300,000 passengers every day -- had gone nearly totally dark.
+The world’s biggest passenger airport by number of travelers -- an airport that handles nearly 300,000 passengers every day -- had gone totally dark.
 We (and tens of thousands of others) were stuck in Atlanta for the duration, and the fun was only just getting started.

 Many of the same lessons apply to Delta Airlines, though (at least as of this writing) the airline has not yet apologized to the thousands of its passengers who were adversely affected.
 Delta CEO Ed Bastian, instead, appears to be positioning Delta as another victim of the outage, saying the airline may have lost as much as $50 million and would seek reimbursement from the airport and power company.